dpetersanderson/MARS/README.md

  It is available for you to download as an executable JAR file.
 Click the MARS v.4.5 link at right, under Releases, to access the download.

- We have relocated the MARS website  at https://dpetersanderson.github.io/    There are still a couple of display issues to work out but all website content is there.
+ We have relocated the MARS website to  https://dpetersanderson.github.io/    There are still a couple of display issues to work out but all website content is there.
 This includes all documentation and the JAR download.
 We are not experienced in github so if you know a way we can host the website in this MARS repository let us know.

  This is the original MARS, developed by Pete Sanderson and Ken Vollmar.
 Developed while Pete was professor at Otterbein University and Ken was professor at Missouri State University.
 Both are now retired.
 This is a legacy application but is very stable and continues to be used by universities throughout the world as of 2024.
 The last release was MARS 4.5 in August 2014.